 Related posts:

-How to Split String by Delimiter in Python
+How to Find Last Occurrence of Character in String in Python

-How to Count Occurrence of List Item in Python
+How to Write List to File in Python

 Sreeram has more than 10 years of experience in web development, Python, Linux, SQL and database programming.